-Science, commerce or arts?
-What’s the right choice to make after class 10?
+Science, commerce or arts? what to do after 10th? which is better science or commerce?
 Almost every student goes through this phase in their life.
 Some handle it easily while others get torn between decisions.
 But that doesn’t always have to be the case.

 Some say that science is a great choice while others go by arts and others still commerce.
 But they can’t really decide your interests.
 In the end, it boils down to one thing: Choice!
-If students wish to pursue a career in the sciences it is obvious that they need to take up relevant subjects.
+If students wish to pursue science stream subjects a career in science it is obvious that they need to take up science stream subjects.

 While on the other hand if students have an inclination towards business or trade then commerce could be their calling.
 Similarly, interests in communication and journalism are served by opting for arts and humanities.